wikimedia/eventgate/README.md

 ## Questions/Thoughts:
 - We should leave off file extensions from versioned schemas in the schema repo, so they work without appending them to the schema uris

-- Should we have a query param to allow/disallow partial batch production on any error? i.e. should remaining events be produced if one fails?
-This is the default behavior, but maybe users want to configure this.